programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 this will serve your site, normally to port 3000, but check the message to see what local address is being used.
 Open a web browser and go to that address (ie http://localhost:3000) and if all is working you will see a black page with 'three.js The Jars of Papua'.

-{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-01.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 1.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-08.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 8.
 Webpage with black background and small title." %}

-To stop the server use Ctrl + C in the terminal.
-You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.
-You may need to reload the page in the browser to apply any code changes.
+**To stop the server use Ctrl + C in the terminal.
+You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.** You may need to reload the page in the browser to apply any code changes.

 ### Creating the Basic Web Page